leemgs/detecting-emotion-cnn-20241128-1900/README.md

 ### Acknowledgments

 - CK+ dataset provided by Kaggle.
-- MATLAB and its toolboxes for facilitating deep learning and computer vision.
+- (MATLAB 2024B)[https://matlab.mathworks.com/] and its toolboxes for facilitating deep learning and computer vision.

 ---